-(1) the payment is prohibited by these subordination provisions; and the trustee or the holder, as the case may be, will hold the payment in trust for the benefit of the holders of Senior Debt.
+- (1) the payment is prohibited by these subordination provisions; and - (2) the trustee or the holder has actual knowledge that the payment is prohibited, the trustee or the holder, as the case may be, will hold the payment in trust for the benefit of the holders of Senior Debt.
 Upon the proper written request of the holders of Senior Debt, the trustee or the holder, as the case may be, will deliver the amounts in trust to the holders of Senior Debt or their proper representative.